 Credit card companies originally charged us around 10% for minimum repayments but found their customers were paying their debt back a lot quicker than they first hoped.
 Their plan was to reduce the minimum payment percentage, making it look like they were helping us out when in fact they were slowing down the repayment process and making more money for themselves.

 So what to do if you find yourself in this situation:

 If you have the luxury of being able to pay off your credit card balance then that is your best option.
 Alternatively you can consider switching your balance over to one of the 0% balance transfer offers which can be found on that will save you from paying any interest on your credit card debt from 12 – 15 months.
-One the interest free period is over you can do the same again with another free transfer balance offer.
+Click Here to see credit card companies that have 0% transfer offers.
+Once the interest free period is over you can do the same again with another free transfer balance offer.
 There is usually a charge on transferring your balance over.